 - Cuts or sores on the inside cheek

 Treatment for Teeth Grinding

-Stress is the primary cause for teeth grinding.
+Stress is the primary cause of teeth grinding.
 Lifestyle changes and relaxation techniques may help reduce or stop your teeth grinding.
-Although in many cases, professional treatment is needed to correct the source of the problem, and repair damage caused by teeth grinding.
+Although in many cases, professional treatment is needed to correct the source of the problem and repair damage caused by teeth grinding.

 Bite guards are made in a dental lab.
 After a dental exam, Dr. Cain will take impressions of your teeth and send them to a dental lab for fabrication.
 You will need to come back another day to receive your bite guards.

 Often times a bite correction procedure is needed to restore proper balance to the teeth.
 Treatment may include reshaping the teeth with dental bonding, invisible braces, dental crowns, dental veneers, or dental implants.
 It all depends on how severe your teeth grinding issue is.

 We will determine the best course of action after an initial dental exam and never recommend unnecessary treatments.